Here are 3 simple tips to save money (when you secretly love spending!)

 Nowadays, couponing consists of printing coupons from the internet, following deals websites that have already gone through the ads and matched sale prices with coupons, and zipping in and out of the grocery store (although you could always do grocery pickup from stores like Walmart and Kroger)!

-I started using coupons about two years ago when a friend of mine got me hooked by showing me her receipt with 95% off her groceries!
-Now, I can’t say that I save that much every time I shop, but I usually get at least 70% off each week.
+I started using coupons about two years ago.
+A friend of mine got me hooked by showing me her receipt with 95% off her groceries!
+I can’t say that I save that much every time, but I usually get at least 70% off each week.

-This is a completely new way to look at your food budget and how to approach meal planning in a whole new way.
+This is a completely new way to look at your food budget and how to approach meal planning.
 When I showed this to a friend of mine, she later told me that I had completely revolutionized the way she did her groceries and shopped.

-Sometimes it can seem overwhelming to know where to cut corners in our budget, but if you follow these three simple steps, you will save money!
+Sometimes it can seem overwhelming to know where to cut corners in our budget, but if you follow these three simple tips, you will save money!